jay-curtis/post-install-config/README.md

 </p>
 <p>
-The third arrangement in this post-installation process started with the development of "Teams."
+The third arrangement in this post-installation started with the development of "Teams."
 At this stage, I clicked on "Agent" > "Teams" > and then "Add New Team."
 I named the group, for the purpose of this exercise, "Online Banking" with one administrative member at this point in its construction.

 </p>
 <p>